michaelgreenacre/CODAinPractice/README.md

   install.packages("easyCODA", repos="http://R-Forge.R-project.org")

-(the latest version 0.31 has a few important bug fixes, especially to the function STEP, so please reinstall this version if you have an earlier one).

 The package does include the data sets, but the data files are given here as well in Excel or character format.

   \